encode/django-rest-framework/docs/api-guide/permissions.md

 ## Examples

-The following is an example of a permission class that checks the incoming request's IP address against a blacklist, and denies the request if the IP has been blacklisted.
+The following is an example of a permission class that checks the incoming request's IP address against a blocklist, and denies the request if the IP has been blocked.

     from rest_framework import permissions

-    class BlacklistPermission(permissions.BasePermission):
+    class BlocklistPermission(permissions.BasePermission):
         """
-        Global permission check for blacklisted IPs.
+        Global permission check for blocked IPs.
         """

         def has_permission(self, request, view):
             ip_addr = request.META['REMOTE_ADDR']
-            blacklisted = Blacklist.objects.filter(ip_addr=ip_addr).exists()
+            blocked = Blocklist.objects.filter(ip_addr=ip_addr).exists()
-            return not blacklisted
+            return not blocked

 As well as global permissions, that are run against all incoming requests, you can also create object-level permissions, that are only run against operations that affect a particular object instance.
 For example: